 As a Mount Holyoke College student, you will pursue a rigorous, well-balanced course of study that includes work in the humanities, science and mathematics, and social sciences.
 Whatever your major, you will develop both your verbal and quantitative skills.
 You will be expected to think analytically and critically, write clearly, argue coherently, and speak persuasively.
 The curriculum and requirements (explained in greater detail on the next page) have been designed to help you achieve these fundamental goals of a liberal arts education.

 The information you need to devise a tentative schedule of courses can be found by referring to both the course catalogue, the course schedule, and the new student information system.
-For this first semester, you should search for classes on ISIS.
+Please begin your search for classes on ISIS.
 I am available to meet with you in person or to speak with you on the phone if you want to discuss your first semester choices or ask questions about credit transfer.
-For this first semester, you should email the list of classes you wish to register for and I encourage you to be in touch for advice about the process or your plans.
-Please remember to send your final transcript if you have not already done so.
+Online registration will begin in early June and you will be able to select your courses then.
+Your transfer credits should be posted by the time you are ready to register.
+Please remember to send your final transcript to the Registrar if you have not already done so.

 Guidelines for Creating a Balanced Program